wsuryaningrat/wsuryaningrat/README.md

 My name is Wahyu, a Data Scientist based in Jakarta - Indonesia.

-I've been in the tech industry since 2021 and currently working as Data Scientist at IDX Consulting.
+I've been in the tech industry since 2021.

 ### Find me all around the web: